Top arrow pointing up

 • Fostering collaboration among researchers and networks from around the world.

-At LaserNetUS, we are committed to empowering the next generation of scientists and expanding the boundaries of what is possible with high-power lasers.
-We envision a future where LaserNetUS leads the world in high-power laser research, driving breakthroughs in fusion energy, material science, and other transformative fields.
-By facilitating access to state-of-the-art laser technology, we aim to be a cornerstone of innovation, enabling discoveries that will shape the future of energy and scientific exploration.
+At LaserNetUS, we are committed to empowering the next generation of scientists and expanding the reach of what is possible with high-power lasers.
+We envision a future where LaserNetUS leads the world in high-power laser research, producing breakthroughs in fusion energy, material science, and other transformative fields.
+By facilitating access to state-of-the-art laser technology, we aim to be a cornerstone of technological invention, enabling findings that will shape the future of energy and scientific exploration.

 U.S Department of Energy’s Office of Fusion Energy Sciences (FES)